An Ennola duality for subgroups of groups of Lie type: Preliminaries, Brauer characters and fields of values

 So Lemma \ref{lem:fieldvalues} tells us that, for a simple $kH$-module $M$, $M$ is realizable over $\F_q$ if and only if the multiset of eigenvalues of each element of $H$ on $M$ is invariant under $F_q$.
 The same will therefore be true of their lifts to $\C$ when performing the Brauer character construction, that they are invariant under $\zeta_n\mapsto\zeta_n^q$, where $\zeta_n$ is an appropriate root of unity and the map is on the field $\Q(\zeta_n)$.

 We now give a fundamental definition for this article.

-\begin{defn} For a given $H$ and $\chi$, a positive integer $n$ is a \emph{distinguishing modulus} if, whenever $q$ is a prime power congruent to $1$ modulo $n$ (and prime to $|H|$), the corresponding subgroup $\bar H$ is conjugate to a subgroup of $\GL_d(q)$. \end{defn}
+\begin{defn} For a given $H$ and $\chi$, a positive integer $n$ is a \emph{defining modulus} if, whenever $q$ is a prime power congruent to $1$ modulo $n$ (and in $\mPb$), the corresponding subgroup $\bar H$ is conjugate to a subgroup of $\GL_d(q)$. \end{defn}

-This is related to a concept in class field theory, the defining modulus.
-At the time this definition and its name were produced by the author, the relationship was not known.
+This is closely related to the concept of a defining modulus in class field theory: the defining modulus of a character is the defining modulus of the smallest subfield of $\mathbb C$ containing its character values.

-It is not obvious from this definition, but distinguishing moduli appear in all tables of maximal subgroups of classical groups.
+It is not obvious from this definition, but defining moduli appear in all tables of maximal subgroups of classical groups.
 The next lemma teases out the first relevance for the problem.